Eric-Gurt/StarDefenders3D/README.md

 - Real 3D physics for each limb instead of atoms+chains system which I actually don't like for bad performance and disability to remove them from their pools here.
 These are at sdAtom.js file.
 - Character & model editor that operates on voxels and outputs a .js file that can be easily included in final game.
 - Create sdEntity.js class that will be responsible for various objects with logic of any type.
-- Storymode could take in place and as a side-effect also bring more people to multiplayer.
+- Storymode could take in place.
 But it is better to make sure core mechanics such as multiplayer do work and work in stable way.
 Maybe even switch to server-oriented mode where players can host their own customizable servers.
 - Perhaps Starship Troopers-like mode?
 Something like "team vs horde of aliens".
 Originally I've seen this game as team of players in cooperative mode that is trying to capture randomly generated planet with randomized creatures (to some extent) that have randomized attacks, properties etc. Not sure how it will work with destructible physics, but seems possible once stable model destruction, shape rebuilding into smaller bodies and their physics are working well together.
 - Level Editor needs to be done at some point.
 Would be best to let it have random-based conditional world generation as well.
 - Few more classes for weaponry should be added: sdGunClass.js and sdGun.js.
 1st keeps info like gun names, slot, spread, default stats etc and sdGun.js should be more like gun instances in shared pool.
 In addition to that sdCharacter could use some array like inventory_guns elements of which will point towards sdGun instances.
 They also might be inventory_guns2 if we will be going the route of PB2.5/3 where players can dual wield.
+- Try to render world/entity voxels using WebGL shaders that get huge RGBA array of 3D voxels as input.
+Leave one that is faster or both if it is device-dependent.

 # dev: My personal notes